Alicia Vikander: 2015–2019: Breakthrough and acclaim

 On 6 May 2016, it was announced that Vikander set up a production company called Vikarious along with her agent Charles Collier.
 The company's first film, Euphoria, a production with Sweden's B-Reel Films, began shooting in the German Alps in August 2016.
 The film is the English-language directorial debut of Swedish writer/director Lisa Langseth, and was Langseth and Vikander's third collaboration.
 Vikander starred opposite Eva Green and Charlotte Rampling as sisters in conflict travelling through Europe toward a mystery destination.
 Euphoria received its premiere at the Toronto International Film Festival (TIFF) in September 2017.

 In 2016, Vikander starred opposite Matt Damon in Jason Bourne, directed by Paul Greengrass.
 It was released on 29 July 2016 by Universal Pictures.
 Vikander then appeared in the adaptation of the novel The Light Between Oceans (2016), directed by Derek Cianfrance, with Michael Fassbender and Rachel Weisz.
 The film was released in the United States by Touchstone Pictures on 2 September 2016.
 Vikander portrayed Lara Croft in the action reboot film Tomb Raider, which was released on 16 March 2018.
 In 2019, Vikander starred in the short film I Am Easy to Find directed by Mike Mills, which was part of the eighth album of the same name by The National.
 That same year, Vikander starred in the psychological thriller Earthquake Bird opposite Riley Keough directed by Wash Westmoreland for Netflix.

-2020–present
+2020–present: Career fluctuations

 In 2020, Vikander portrayed a young Gloria Steinem in the biographic drama The Glorias directed by Julie Taymor, which had its world premiere at the Sundance Film Festival in January 2020.
-Vikander next starred opposite Dev Patel in the medieval fantasy The Green Knight directed by David Lowery which was released by A24.
-She also starred in the thriller Beckett, opposite John David Washington directed by Ferdinando Cito Filomarino and produced by Luca Guadagnino, Blue Bayou directed by Justin Chon, and she will star in Firebrand as Queen Catherine Parr, replacing Michelle Williams.
+Vikander next starred opposite Dev Patel in the A24 medieval fantasy The Green Knight (2021) directed by David Lowery which was released by A24.
+She also starred in the thriller Beckett (2021), opposite John David Washington directed by Ferdinando Cito Filomarino and produced by Luca Guadagnino, and Blue Bayou directed by Justin Chon.
+She starred in Firebrand (2023) as Queen Catherine Parr, replacing Michelle Williams.
+She starred together with Cate Blanchett in Guy Maddin's film Rumours (2024).